Clinical Education Program

 DPT-Is are prepared to evaluate and treat general medical and musculoskeletal disorders.
 As a result, you will be assigned to clinical education centers where you will work with numerous general medicine and orthopedic patients.

 DPT-II: The Second-Year Experience

-As a DPT-II, or second-year DPT student, you will complete a two-week practicum in the middle of the first semester of your second year and an eight-week summer affiliation prior to returning for the summer coursework to complete your second year.
+As a DPT-II, or second-year DPT student, you will complete a two-week practicum in the middle of the first semester of your second year, a two-week practicum in your second semester of your second year, and an eight-week summer affiliation prior to returning for the summer coursework to complete your second year.

 You will complete most of your required didactic courses.
 The DPT-II curriculum includes:

 - Principles of Disease